betrusted-io/betrusted-ec/tools/README.md

 ### Installation: Windows 10

-* You will need to install python3 from the Windows App store
+* You will need to install python3 from the Windows App store if you don't already have it
-* Run `pip3 install pyusb progressbar2 [args]` from a Powershell
+* Run `pip3 install pyusb progressbar2` from a Powershell
 * use [zadig](https://zadig.akeo.ie/) to remap `Precursor pvt2`'s Windows driver to `libusb-win32`
 * Run `python3 .\usb_update.py [args]` from a Powershell; elevated privs are not necessary after using `zadig`.

+Users have reported trouble navigating the Zadig UI.
+Here is a guide:

 ![zadig screenshot](zadig.png)

+1. Select "Precursor pvt2" from the large pull-down box.
+Click the "Edit" checkbox if the menu is blank or unselectable.
+1. Select the driver to be "libusb-win32", using the red highlighted arrows, as shown in the *right* text box.
+You can ignore the text in the left box.
+1. Click the "Install Driver" (or "Reinstall driver") button (highlighted in green) once these settings are made.
+This step can take several minutes.

 ### Installation: iOS